SanderMertens/flecs/Manual.md

 The `rows` parameter provides access to the entities that matched with the system, and a lot of other useful information.
 This example already has the typical `for` loop that defines many system implementations, and the application can get the number of entities to iterate over from the `rows->count` member.

 #### The ECS_COLUMN macro
-To actually do something useful with the matched entities, the functino needs to obtain the components.
+To access the data of matched entities, the system function needs to obtain pointers to the component arrays.
 In order to do this, the code needs to look at the system query, which in this case is `Position, Velocity`.
 This query has two columns, and the components can be accessed from the system by using the corresponding column index:

 ```c
 void Move(ecs_rows_t *rows) {